 As COVID-19 spreads globally, people living in conflict zones will be hit hardest.
 In countries like Syria, Yemen, Afghanistan and Iraq, years of violent conflict have weakened health systems and shut down medical facilities, putting millions of people at increased risk.

 Refugees and recently displaced people also tend to have a higher rate of underlying health issues due to the impacts of war, disease and famine, making them more susceptible to illness.

 In addition, IRC analysis reveals people living in refugee camps in Syria, Greece and Bangladesh face a heightened risk of COVID-19 owing to conditions that are even more cramped and densely populated than those onboard the Diamond Princess—the cruise ship where the virus spread four times faster than in Wuhan at the peak of that city’s coronavirus outbreak.
 Data journalist and illustrator Mona Chalabi helped us bring that critical information to life:

-The IRC has launched a global response to the coronavirus pandemic, with a focus on reaching the most vulnerable people where we work.
+The IRC's global response to the coronavirus pandemic focuses on reaching the most vulnerable people where we work.

 For our country programs and offices across the world, we have created a real-time risk categorization index and response plan.
 This is paired with ongoing efforts to keep staff and communities safe with the proper knowledge and supplies while delivering lifesaving care.